utilForever/RosettaStone/HOW_TO_ADD_CARD.md

 **NOTE: There are many tasks that are not yet implemented.
 A list of currently implemented tasks can be found in [TaskList.md](https://github.com/utilForever/Hearthstonepp/blob/master/TaskList.md).
 If selected card is required a task to be implemented, see [How to add task](https://github.com/utilForever/Hearthstonepp/blob/master/HOW_TO_ADD_TASK.md) or please ask collaborators([utilForever](https://github.com/utilForever), [revsic](https://github.com/revsic), [FuZer](https://github.com/FuZer)).**

 ## Step 3: Add test code

+The last thing we need to do is test card we've added.
+There are many test files for each card in `Tests/UnitTests/CardSets`.
+Card that you will add is a basic card set.
+This card should be added to `BasicCardsGen.cpp`.